AdamAnSubtractM/scoopers-newsletter-demo-app/README.md

 npm i
 ```

+### Generate a vapid public/private key pair.
+This is important for the app to work locally

+* In the root directory of this project run `./node_modules/.bin/web-push generate-vapid-keys`
+* Copy these keys to a safe place as we will need them in the following steps
+* Copy the `sampleenv.local` file and rename it to `.env.local`.
+This is ignored by git for security reasons
+* Update `VAPID_PUBLIC_KEY` to have a value of the public key we generated in the previous steps
+* Update `VAPID_PRIVATE_KEY` to have a value of the private key we generated in the previous steps

-### Start the Client App
+### Start the App

-Once installed, you can start the client app with the following command
+Once installed, you can start the app with the following command

 ```sh
 npm start
 ```

-This will start the client app at [localhost:3000](http://localhost:3000).
+This will start the app at [localhost:3000](http://localhost:3000).

 ### References